How to Heal (and Even Benefit) from a Setback or Failure in Your Art Practice: Inspired by Buddhist Teachings

 I was like a caveman being shown a Bic lighter for the first time.

-I ran downstairs, dug it out from under a sink, and clutched it to my chest; radiant with the hope I might get to be a real grown-up artist again.
+I ran downstairs, dug it out from under a sink, and clutched it to my chest; radiant with the hope I might become a real grown-up artist again.

 With Hertog’s encouragement, I proceeded to rip all the objects out of my boxes, reglue them with the 2 part epoxy and repair the scars that surgery left behind.